Silicon Valley Community Foundation

 Overview

 Silicon Valley Community Foundation (SVCF) was established in 2007 through the merger of Peninsula Community Foundation and Community Foundation Silicon Valley.
 As one of the largest community foundations in the United States, SVCF has averaged over $1 billion in grantmaking annually over the last five years.
-In 2024, the foundation granted $1.54 billion to more than 6,000 nonprofits and community organizations locally, across the country, and around the world, with $327 million directed specifically to Bay Area nonprofit organizations.
+In 2024, the foundation granted $1.54 billion to more than 6,000 nonprofits and community organisations locally, across the country, and around the world, with $327 million directed specifically to Bay Area nonprofit organisations.

 SVCF operates primarily through donor-advised funds, allowing individual donors to recommend how their charitable dollars are distributed.
-Under the leadership of President and CEO Nicole Taylor (appointed in November 2018), SVCF has shifted its strategic approach to center equity and racial justice in all its work.
+Under the leadership of President and CEO Nicole Taylor (appointed in November 2018), SVCF has shifted its strategic approach to centre equity and racial justice in all its work.
 The foundation's mission is to support strong and engaged communities building equity for Silicon Valley residents, addressing the region's housing crisis, childhood education gaps, and economic disparities through grantmaking, advocacy, research, and policy work.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Community Action Grants (Open Application)